JevaughnNewman/East-Coast-Insurance-Data-Project/README.md

 Insights and recommandations are provided in the following key areas:

-  ○temp text
+  temp text
-  ○temp text
+  temp text
-  ○temp text
+  temp text

 An interactive PowerBI Dashboard of the First Quarter Claims data can be accessed INSERT LINK